-6.7.1 Inform SVG as soon as they find the vulnerability
+7.7.1.
+Inform SVG as soon as they find the vulnerability

 This is what SVG would strongly prefer.
-This is important because there is always the possibility that if the developers can find the problem others could, especially as the software provided by the UMD is mostly open source.
+This is important because there is always the possibility that if the developers can find the problem others could, especially as the EGI software is mostly open source.
 If this is done, the vulnerability is handled in the same way as other vulnerabilities.
 This also has the advantage to the development team of being able to ask the SVG for any help and advice needed in resolving it.

-6.7.2 Fix the vulnerability prior to informing SVG
+7.7.2.
+Fix the vulnerability prior to informing SVG

 Some software providers will inevitably fix the vulnerability prior to informing SVG.
 If this is done, the software provider should report it to the report-vulnerability at egi.eu list after they have fixed it, explaining the problem and how it has been resolved.
 The SVG RAT will then carry out a risk assessment and set the target date in the usual way.
 The RAT and the development team should agree on an advisory, which will be released when the fixed version of the software is available in the UMD.
-If software providers take this approach they need to be aware that if there were to be an incident whereby such a vulnerability is exploited and they had delayed fixing it, it would be bad for both the EGI project and their own reputation.
+If software providers take this approach they need to be aware that if there were to be an incident whereby such a vulnerability is exploited and they had delayed its resolution, it would be bad for both the EGI project and their own reputation.

-6.8 Software providers are invited to join the SVG
+7.8.
+Software providers are invited to join the SVG